 This past week we canned 60 quarts of pears from our own trees.
 Several of the neighbor ladies and my mother-in-law came to help.
 We have hired a maid to help us out on laundry days and canning since all our five big helpers go to school now.
 We want to harvest our butternut squash this week.We have planted some late fall garden goodies.
 Well I will close for now wishing you God’s blessings.
 Mrs. Yoder.

 IOWA STIR FRY

-The “maid” reference in the column is intriguing to me.
-I mean, sheesh, who could blame her?
-But I doubt she is using the word “maid” in the sense that we think of it.
+The “maid” reference in the column was intriguing to me and at the time I didn’t think they really meant a maid in the sense that we think of it.
 I doubt there’s a worker that comes over in a maid uniform like Alice from the Brady Bunch.
 If I had to take a stab at it, I would guess that she has hired a young, unmarried teenage girl who is out of school, perhaps a daughter of a friend to come over and help out.
 That’s not unheard of.
 Mrs. Yoder’s daughters would be the ones to help with the brunt of the housework, but they are in school now so that would leave Mrs. Yoder to care for the house on her own with a newborn.
 I will try to get more information about the maid.

 Some food references intriguing me too.
 Amish wedding foods vary from place to place according to local tradition, but these are all new to me: strawberry flat cakes?
 And the orange cheese cake pudding?
 Sounds absolutely amazing.
 So those are some recipes I want to get more information from her about.